sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/transformations/dbt/dbt_cloud.md

 ---
 title: Transforming the Data with dbt Cloud
-description: Transforming the data loaded by a dlt pipeline with dbt Cloud
+description: Transforming the data loaded by a data_load_tool pipeline with dbt Cloud
 keywords: [transform, sql]
 ---

 # dbt Cloud client and helper functions

-:::tip dlt+
+:::tip data_load_tool+
-If you want to generate your dbt models automatically, check out [dlt+](../../../plus/features/transformations/dbt-transformations.md).
+If you want to generate your dbt models automatically, check out [data_load_tool+](../../../plus/features/transformations/dbt-transformations.md).
 :::

 ## API client